how football endorsement deals are done

 On the back of all this new fame, Reevaldo’s agent, Jaco Moreno, has been inundated with calls from brands and marketing agencies looking to buy into brand Reevaldo and for him to endorse their products.

-These endorsement contracts could potentially generate significant income for Reevaldo in addition to his Kings Cross United salary and playing bonuses, and Jaco Moreno will need to carefully calculate which endorsement deals will earn the most for his client (and him) over the next few seasons, but also reflect well on Reevaldo and improve his image.
+These endorsement contracts could potentially generate significant income for Reevaldo in addition to his salary and playing bonuses, and Jaco Moreno will need to carefully calculate which endorsement deals will earn the most for his client (and him) over the next few seasons, but also reflect well on Reevaldo and improve his image.
 Jaco Moreno knows that Reevaldo’s career will only continue for another 10 years or so and commercially it’s vital to maximise his earnings now, especially while he’s such hot property.

 There are, however, many other factors for Jaco and Reevaldo to weigh up as they sit down one afternoon at Reevaldo’s house to talk through the options.